BitcoinDesign/Guide/guide/payments/request.md

 # Requesting Payments

 **Payment Requests** hold the information a wallet requires to make a bitcoin payment.
+Whether on-chain or lightning, a payment request does not represent an account.
+Instead, think of it as an invoice, and ideally, recipients should only use payment requests once.
-Whether you are making an On-chain or Lightning Payment the user flow is typically the same.

-The receiver generates a payment request, shares it with the payer via some out-of-band method (QR code, text message, etc.), then the payer approves the payment in their wallet.
+Whether you are making an On-chain or Lightning Payment, the user flow is typically the same.The receiver generates a payment request, shares it with the payer via some out-of-band method (QR code, text message, etc.), then the payer approves the payment in their wallet.

+At the core, they contain the destination (address or invoice) and other pieces of data required to identify who and what is being paid for, like the amount, payer's name, and memo.

 ![payment-request-creation](../../assets/images/payments/payment-request-creation.svg)